billenewman4/Cluster_AI/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-category`)
+2. Create a feature branch (`git checkout -b feature/new-enhancement`)
-3. Make your changes
+3. Make your changes with tests
-4. Add tests for new functionality
-5. Ensure all tests pass (`pytest`)
+4. Ensure all tests pass (`pytest`)
-6. Submit a pull request
+5. Submit a pull request

 ## 📞 Support

-For questions, issues, or feature requests, please open an issue on the GitHub repository.
+For questions, issues, or feature requests:
+- Open an issue on GitHub
+- Check the troubleshooting section
+- Review the evaluation framework documentation

 ---

-**Built with ❤️ for the meat processing industry**
+**Built with ❤️ for intelligent meat inventory processing**